Progress Report #4

 Trees being pushed to the brink of extinction by over-harvesting for medicinal use and collection for fuel

-• The harvesting of the bark kills the trees, but it’s possible to extract Taxol from clippings, so harvesting, if properly controlled, can be less detrimental to the plants
+the bark kills the trees, but it’s possible to extract Taxol from

 Possible solutions

-• Harvest and trade controls to ensure sustainability
+- Harvest and trade controls to

-• Plants grown in cultivation to reduce impact of harvesting on wild populations
+reduce impact of harvesting on wild populations

-• Synthesizing the drug, recreating it in laboratories
+recreating it in laboratories

-• Inventory the trees; know how many there are and where they are
+many there are and where they are

 Jacqueline Birkel